Allerton TMD: Arriva Rail North

 On 1 April 2016, when the new Northern franchise period commenced, operation of Allerton transferred to Arriva Rail North.
 The depot retained its allocation of 29 Class 156 DMUs and twenty Class 319/3 EMUs, with an additional twelve Class 319s being allocated to the depot during 2017.
 Whilst not on the depot's allocation, units are stabled here overnight on weeknights after completing a to service.

 Allerton's allocation of Class 156 units transferred to Newton Heath in 2018.

 Northern Trains

-On 1 March 2020 the Northern franchise was taken over by Northern Trains as an Operators last choice by the Department for Transport and the operation of Allerton transferred to Northern Trains.
+On 1 March 2020 the Northern franchise was taken over by Northern Trains as an Operator of Last Resort by the Department for Transport and the operation of Allerton transferred to Northern Trains.